 Being one of the smallest countries in the world, Greece is blessed with a long coastline.
 There are 8 500 miles (13,676 km) of shore offering the most spectacular beaches in the world.
 Greece features up to 6 000 big and small islands in the Mediterranean, Aegean and Ionian Seas.
 At least 50 islands are Read More

 The rising sun and emerald crystal water the of the Aegean Sea glittering under the clear blue sky – that is the view I used to see every morning during my Greece vacation in Agios Ioannis Pelion.
-Last year we decided to spend our summer holiday in the region of Volos Greece because we were Read More
+We decided to spend our summer holiday in the region of Volos Greece because we were amazed by Read More